Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes: Introduction

-The basic idea of the approach -- which is meanwhile common in polynomial optimization, but whose understanding of the particular potential on low-degree geometric problems is still a major challenge -- can be explained as follows.
+The basic idea of the approach -- which is meanwhile common in polynomial optimization, but whose understanding of the particular potential for concrete problems is often challenging -- can be explained as follows.
 One point of view towards linear programming is as an application of Farkas' Lemma which characterizes the (non-)solvability of a system of linear inequalities.
 The affine form of Farkas' Lemma~\cite[Corollary 7.1h]{Schrijver1986} characterizes linear polynomials which are nonnegative on a given polyhedron.
 By omitting the linearity condition, one gets a polynomial nonnegativity question, leading to so called Positivstellens\"atze (or, more precisely, Nichtnegativstellens\"atze).
 These Positivstellens\"atze provide a \emph{certificate} for the positivity of a polynomial function in terms of a polynomial identity.
 As in the linear case, the Positivstellens\"atze are the foundation of polynomial optimization and relaxation methods (see~\cite{Lasserre2001,lasserre-book, laurent-survey}).

 The general machinery from polynomial optimization automatically implies convergence results, but often these results come with restrictions or technical assumptions.
-A main purpose of the present paper is to initiate further detailed research on the capabilities of semialgebraic certificates on low-degree, combinatorial problems, such as (non-linear) problems of polyhedra.

 {\bf Our contributions:}